neatshell/generator-bash/README.md

 Follow all the prompts and choose what suits you most for the script you would like to create.
 When you finish with all of the prompts, your generable-script will be created.

+> NOTE: You can also start with a basic blank project and add what you need later.

 Once finished, you will see a structure like below:

 ```